Partner violence in hip-hop: Gender violence in Hip-Hop and R&B

 In 2009, Chris Brown was charged with two felonies and criminal threats for assaulting Rihanna before the Grammy Awards and was released on $50,000 bail.
 Before the assault, Rihanna noticed a text on Brown's phone from another women.
 "I caught him in a lie, and he wouldn't tell the truth.
 And I wouldn't drop it," Rihanna told Diane Sawyer in a 20/20 interview, portions of which aired on Good Morning America.
 "I couldn't take that he kept lying to me, and he couldn't take that I wouldn't drop it ...
 It escalated into him being violent towards me.
 And it was ugly."

 He punched and bit her, threatening to kill her after she pretended to tell her assistant to call the police.
 Pictures of Rihanna were leaked showing trauma to her face and body: a split lip, swelling, bruising, a bloody nose, and bite marks on her arms and fingers.
-Brown was sentenced to five years' probation, and they reconciled in 2012.
+Brown was sentenced to five years' probation, and they reconciled in 2012, though that same year he tattooed the face of a battered woman, some say resembling Rihanna, on his neck.
 In a Vanity Fair interview, Rihanna said that she thought she was "built to handle [things] like this"; later, she realized that she needed to "walk away."
 Although Brown and Rihanna are no longer friends, she still cares about him and wants him to be successful.